 Depending on the age of your child, a swim diaper may be necessary, and in some pools it may be a requirement, especially if your baby is not potty trained.
 Unlike regular diapers the swim diapers are water resistant, non-absorbent, and designed to keep solids in.

-At Aquatics Academy, we offer baby swimming lessons in Toronto at our two convenient locations.
+At Aquatics Academy, we offer baby swim classes in Toronto at our two convenient locations.
 Our Parent and Tots Program is a unique experience for first timers, and will prepare a child for the upcoming Red Cross Preschool Programs.
 With a great teaching approach, the team at Aquatics Academy comprises highly trained instructors, experienced with young children.
 The Parent and Tots program is ideal for getting your child comfortable in and around the swimming pool.

 We believe in a skills-based approach to swimming, but we never forget to provide a fun and enjoyable environment for children of all ages.
 Our Parent and Tots program includes floating, kicking, and jumping into water (together with parents).